Educationally subnormal: History

 The Mental Deficiency Act 1913 required local authorities to identify children deemed "mentally defective" and unfit for school.
 They would then be provided with institutionalised care if necessary.
-This decision was to a significant extent based on whether children were believed to be neglected which meant that those who were institutionalised were often from poorer households with limited resources.
+This decision was, to a significant extent, based on whether children were believed to be neglected, which meant that those who were institutionalised were often from poorer households with limited resources.
 Children from wealthier homes were more likely to attend Educational Sub-Normality (ESN) schools.
-By 1955, 141,164 people were covered by the act most of whom had been registered in childhood.
+By 1955, 141,164 people were covered by the act, most of whom had been registered in childhood.
 This time period saw a growth in the study of child development and child psychiatry.
-But children who had scored poorly in intelligence tests or were deemed otherwise "defective" were often assumed to be beyond help and interest in them was limited.
+But children who had scored poorly in intelligence tests or were deemed otherwise "defective" were often assumed to be beyond help, and interest in them was limited.

-Around the time of World War II, the growth of child diagnosis with various psychiatric disorders provided a new way to see children with difficulties.
+Around the time of World War II, the growth of child diagnoses with various psychiatric disorders provided a new way to see children with difficulties.
 These new ideas were controversial, however, and the war drew resources away from their further exploration.
-The 1940s saw new understanding develop of the adverse effects of familial separation on children though this was largely not extended to children deemed "mentally deficient".
-The term "educationally subnormal" was formally introduced with the 1944 Education Act in England and Wales.
-In the postwar years, primary and secondary school teachers were responsible for recommending children to ESN schools.
+The 1940s saw new understanding develop of the adverse effects of familial separation on children, though this was largely not extended to children deemed "mentally deficient".
+The term "educationally subnormal" was formally introduced with the Education Act 1944 in England and Wales.
+In the postwar years, primary and secondary schoolteachers were responsible for recommending children to ESN schools.
 The term was also used over a similar time period in Scotland and Northern Ireland.
-Following the Mental Health Act 1959, the phrase "mental deficient" was discontinued as a legal term and institutions for children in that category were closed.
+Following the Mental Health Act 1959, the phrase "mental deficient" was discontinued as a legal term, and institutions for children in that category were closed.
 The number of children enrolled at ESN schools increased rapidly in the twenty years after World War II.
-For instance, between 1953 and 1962, the number of pupils in England and Wales increased from 19,000 to 36,000 albeit largely at day rather than residential schools.
+For instance, between 1953 and 1962, the number of pupils in England and Wales increased from 19,000 to 36,000, albeit largely at day rather than residential schools.

-During the 1950s, '60s and 70s, the amount of scientific interest and public debate related to children with intellectual disabilities increased.
-Their were also objections among immigrant and ethnic minority parents that their children were disproportionately sent to ESN schools.
-A 1978 report recommended replacing the term "educationally subnormal" with "special educational needs" and including children who fell into that category in mainstream schools as much as possible.
+During the 1950s, 1960s and 1970s, the amount of scientific interest and public debate related to children with intellectual disabilities increased.
+There were also objections among immigrant and ethnic minority parents that their children were disproportionately sent to ESN schools.
+A 1978 report recommended replacing the term "educationally subnormal" with "special educational needs", and including children who fell into that category in mainstream schools as much as possible.
 These proposals were put into law by the 1981 Education Act.